-The practices will also be continuing with their normal workload alongside delivering the vaccine to their patients.
-This will be a challenge for us as we will need to be ready to deploy staff at short notice to support the vaccination clinics.
-We hope that you will be understanding and supportive during this period.
+The practices are continuing with their normal workload alongside delivering the vaccine to their patients.
+This has been, and continues to be, a challenge for us as we need to be ready to deploy staff at short notice to support the vaccination clinics.
+Thank you for your understanding and support during this period.

 Please click here to access Public Health England’s: Covid-19 Vaccination Guide for Adults.